 Didetexco is the 9th largest textile exporter in Colombia.

 We exported 1.3 million clothing items from our private labels, Arkitect and Bronzini, to Argentina, Brazil, Uruguay and France.

-in our stores and give fashion a social purpose.
+We put the creativity of Colombian designers in our stores and give fashion a social purpose.